 A graduate of the Master’s Degree Programme in Production Design will be able to

-- expand his/her skills through developments in the field and new demands, (for example, digital production design, new narrative forms for film and television)
+- expand his/her skills through developments in the field and new demands, (for example, digital product design, new narrative forms for film and television).

-- renew the field in collaboration with other people responsible for the artistic content in film/TV productions
+- renew the field in collaboration with other people responsible for artistic content in film/TV productions.

 The language of instruction in the Master’s Programme in Design for Theatre, Film and Television is Finnish.
 However, in the major of Production Design, a large part of the courses are taught in English.
 The degree can be completed in English.